theGDM/Youtube-Playlist-Analyzer/README.md

 - With the help of this project a user can get all the information like, playlist name, total videos, total views, title and duration of each and every video of that particular playlist.
 - After processing the whole playlist it will generate the information in PDF format
-- User has options to change fonts and images as per his/her need.
+- User has the options to change fonts and images as per his/her need.

 ## Tech Stack